AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ## Basic rules

-The most simple rules are so-called _"Basic rules"._ They are used to block requests to specific URLs.
+The most simple rules are so-called *Basic rules*.
+They are used to block requests to specific URLs.
 Or to unblock it, if there is a special marker "@@" at the beginning of the rule.
 The basic principle for this type of rules is quite simple: you have to specify the address and additional parameters that limit or expand the scope of the rule.

-> #### Sub-requests
+> **Sub-requests**
 > Basic rules for blocking requests are applied only to **sub-requests**.
 That means they will not block the loading of the page.

-> #### Response status
+> **Response status**
 > Browser detects a blocked request as completed with an error.

 ### Basic rules syntax {#basic-rules-syntax}